ExpediaDotCom/haystack-istio/README.md

 The first step installs haystack-agent and adapter(grpc server).
 The second step installs the [tracespan](https://istio.io/docs/reference/config/policy-and-telemetry/templates/tracespan/) template in istio.
 You can skip this step if this template is already installed.
 The third step registers the haystack-adapter within istio, it configures the handler, instance object and rule.
 For more details read [this](https://istio.io/blog/2017/adapter-model/)

 ## How to build this library?
-`make glide` - if you are running for the very first time
+`make setup` - if you are running for the very first time.
+This does some hacking to setup the right environment

-`make build` - builds the adapter code
+`make -C $GOPATH/src/istio.io/istio/mixer/adapter/haystack build` - builds the adapter code

 `make deploy` - will build the docker image and deploy in kubernetes cluster.